 As a Trainee Curator at Bodmin Keep, one of my recent tasks was to rewrite some of our old text panels which tell the stories of our collection.
-The gallery covers conflicts from 1702-1945, and often looks at history with a colonial bias, which often places Britain as the ‘good guy’ and ignores the negative impacts of empire.
-Because it includes conflicts that I’ve never heard of like the War of the Spanish Succession (1702-13) and the Seven Years War (1756-63), I had to do a lot of research to even know where to start!
+The museum galleries cover conflicts from 1702-1945, and often look at history with a colonial bias which places Britain as the ‘good guy’ and ignores the negative impacts of empire.
+Because it includes conflicts that I’d never heard of like the War of the Spanish Succession (1702-13) and the Seven Years War (1756-63), I had to do a lot of research to even know where to start!

-Using certain words can completely change how history is told, and the ways they imply who was at fault.
+Using certain words can completely change how history is told and influence the understanding of who was at fault.
 The museum’s narrative on the Anglo-Egyptian war is another example of colonial bias.
 Our original panel called it the ‘Egyptian War’, instead of the more commonly used the ‘Anglo-Egyptian War’, which gives equal weight to the two countries who fought.
 Yet another name for it is the ‘British Conquest of Egypt’.
 This might seem like an exaggeration, but that is literally what happened.
 European bankers loaned huge amounts of money to Egypt for infrastructure projects, then when they went bankrupt, France and Britain took control of the country’s ports, treasury, customs and railways.
 When there was a nationalist uprising, Britain bombed Alexandria and took control of the country.

 There is immense power in who tells history and how.
 This is illustrated in the varying explanations of the same historical events below.